Ask any avid cruiser about what they love most about their vacations. Odds are, their answers will include the food and the excursions.

 BONUS POINT

-Another thing you might get for free are drinks and cocktails.
-Something you will definitely enjoy especially if you don’t have the drink package.
+Another thing you might get for free is drinks and cocktails.
+Something you will definitely enjoy, especially if you don’t have the drink package.

 Final Thoughts